-The Liberty Network has been created for our most passionate and generous supporters.
-It lies at the heart of the Party and the support that we receive through this helps to provide and protect the future of the Liberal Democrats.
+The Liberty Network is a group of like-minded Liberal Democrat supporters who are passionate about liberal values and issues.
+The ongoing support that we receive through this Network helps to provide and protect the future of the Liberal Democrats.

 Members of the Liberty Network are forward-thinking – looking at the big picture and what’s ahead.

 The Liberty Network brings together members for regular policy discussions and events with senior Liberal Democrats and Party figures.
 Our varied events programme ensures there are plenty of opportunities to be involved in lively debates and the exchange of ideas: discussing and sharing opinions on politics, the strengthening of our public services and the future of the country post Brexit.